 But even with all those conveniences, online-only banks have their limits.
-You may discover bank customer service isn’t quite the same through chat and phone conversations.
+You may discover the customer service isn’t quite the same through chat and phone conversations.
 With a traditional bank, you can get that face-to-face interaction with bank representatives if you need it.
-Online banks also won’t have the full suite of loan options you get with a traditional lender.
+Digital banks also typically don’t have the full suite of loan options you get with a traditional bank.

 Chime is a financial technology company, not a bank.
 Banking services and debit card provided by The Bancorp Bank N.A. or Stride Bank, N.A.; Members FDIC.
 Credit Builder card issued by Stride Bank, N.A.